yogeshwaranm-turing/amazon-agentic/envs/it_incident_management/tools/interface_3/policy.md

 Pre-checks:
 - Check that reporter user exists and has active status
 - Verify client exists
-- Search for similar open incidents in last 24 hours to avoid duplicates
 - Check that component exists if specified

 Steps: